alexsantostx94/portfolio-alex-santos/src/pages/portfolio/project-1.md

 ![Flow2 - Breathing?
 No](/images/NOT-BREATHING.png)
 ![Flow3 - Mistake](/images/Mistake-.png)

->I wanted to ensure that the Rescue Vox chatbot accounts for various paths that the user maight encounter.
+>I wanted to ensure that the Rescue Vox chatbot accounts for various paths that the user might encounter.

 #### Prototype